ricardoinaciopt/mast/README.md

 - `extract_features(train_set, frequency)`: Extracts features from the training set.

 ### ForecastingModel
-Class for training and forecasting using LightGBM model with cross-validation.
+Class for training, tuning and forecasting using LightGBM model.

 Attributes:
 - `frequency` (str): The frequency of the time series data.